AndyWright360/Milestone-Project-1/README.md

 - The header background image was chosen to be subtle and simple but reference the hexagonal design present throughout.

-- Three separate Thank You pages where created.
+- Three separate 'thank you' pages were created.
 I wanted the design to be consistent across all pages but the message to be unique.
 This is to give the user more accurate feedback on the task performed.

 - The navigation bar was placed so the user can return to the page of their choice.